 - Triggers, better understand your body’s response to stress

 - How to make time for what’s important

 - Healthy coping skills

-- How to recognize and prevent burnout
+- How to recognize, prevent, and/or recover from burnout

 Feeling like you always need to “hold it together” can be difficult sometimes.
 We truly believe we can all benefit from having a space to slow down, reflect, process, and problem solve.
 A place to learn more about ourselves, better understand where we come from, who we are, and what we want in life.
 Our office is a safe space to help you find peace and better understand you.